 If a fund experiences a "loss restriction event", the fund will: (i) be deemed to have a year-end for tax purposes (which would result in an allocation of the fund's taxable income at such time to unitholders so that the fund is not liable for income tax on such amounts), and (ii) become subject to the loss restriction rules generally applicable to corporations that experience an acquisition of control, including a deemed realization of any unrealized capital losses and restrictions on their ability to carry forward losses.
 Generally, a fund will be subject to a loss restriction event when a person becomes a "majority-interest beneficiary" of the fund, or a group of persons becomes a "majorityinterest group of beneficiaries" of the fund, as those terms are defined in the affiliated persons rules contained in the Income Tax Act, with appropriate modifications.
 Generally, a majority-interest beneficiary of a fund will be a beneficiary who, together with the beneficial interests of persons and partnerships with whom the beneficiary is affiliated, has a fair market value that is greater than 50% of the fair market value of all the interests in the income or capital, respectively, in the fund.
-A person is generally deemed not to become a majority interest beneficiary, and a group of persons is generally deemed not to become a majority interest group of beneficiaries, of the fund, if the fund meets certain investment requirements and qualifies as an "investment fund" under the rules.
+A person is generally deemed not to become a majority-interest beneficiary, and a group of persons is generally deemed not to become a majority-interest group of beneficiaries, of the fund, if the fund meets certain investment requirements and qualifies as an "investment fund" under the rules.
+As described above, no assurance can be given that a fund will meet or will continue to meet the "investment fund" definition.
 Because of the way ETF Series units are bought and sold, it may not be possible for a fund to determine if a loss restriction event has occurred.
 There can be no assurance that a fund will not become subject to the loss restriction rules and there can be no assurance when distributions resulting from a loss restriction event will be made.

 If a fund realizes capital gains as a result of the transfer or disposition of its property undertaken to permit a redemption or exchange of units by a unitholder, allocation of fund-level capital gains may be permitted pursuant to the Declarations of Trust.
-Recent amendments to the Income Tax Act will restrict the ability of a mutual fund trust to allocate and designate capital gains as part of the redemption price of units to an amount not exceeding the unitholder's accrued gain on the units redeemed, where the unitholder's proceeds of disposition are reduced by the designation.
-As a result of these amendments, any capital gains that would otherwise have been designated to redeeming unitholders may be made payable to the remaining non-redeeming unitholders to ensure that the fund will not be liable for non-refundable income tax thereon.
-Notwithstanding the foregoing, provided that certain tax proposals (together with the above noted amendments, the "ATR Rule") are enacted as proposed, in respect of the ETF Series units of a fund, effective for taxation years of the fund beginning on or after December 16, 2021, the fund will be able to designate capital gains to unitholders on a redemption of ETF Series units, an amount determined by a formula which is based on (i) the amount of capital gains designated to unitholders on a redemption of ETF Series units in the taxation year, (ii) the total amount paid for redemptions of the ETF Series units in the taxation year, (iii) the portion of the fund's NAV that is referable to the ETF Series units at the end of the taxation year and the end of the previous taxation year, (iv) the fund's NAV at the end of the taxation year, and (v) the fund's net taxable capital gains for the taxation year.
-In general, the formula contained in the tax proposals is meant to limit the fund's designation to an amount that does not exceed the portion of the fund's taxable capital gains considered to be attributable to ETF Series investors who redeemed in the year (the "New ETF Series limit").
-As part of the tax proposals, in addition to the limits imposed under the Income Tax Act, the amount of a fund's deduction with respect to capital gains designations made in respect of its Mutual Fund Series units is generally further limited to the portion of the fund's net taxable capital gain attributed to the Mutual Fund Series units.
+Recent amendments to the Income Tax Act will restrict the ability of a mutual fund trust to allocate and designate capital gains as part of the redemption or exchange price of units in the case of Mutual Fund Series units to an amount not exceeding the unitholder's accrued gain on the units redeemed, where the unitholder's proceeds of disposition are reduced by the designation.
+In respect of the ETF Series units of a fund, the fund will be able to allocate and designate capital gains to unitholders on a redemption of ETF Series units in an amount determined by a formula that is meant to limit the fund's designation to an amount that does not exceed the portion of the fund's taxable capital gains considered to be attributable to the ETF Series investors who redeemed or exchanged their units in the year (the "ETF Series limit").
+In addition to the limits imposed above, the amount of the fund's deduction with respect to capital gains designations made in respect of the Mutual Fund Series units is generally further limited to the portion of the fund's net taxable capital gain attributed to the Mutual Fund Series units.
+Collectively, these restrictions are referred to as the "ATR Rule".